jrwieland/TaraniTunes-v4.x/Grayscale Radios/README.md

 #### Changing Playlists

 1. Press Aileron trim right or left to play next or previous playlist respectively.
-2. The song will automaticlly play.
+2. The song will automatically play.
-## This allows you to change playlists or music without having to look at the radio heeping you model in sight.
+This allows you to change playlists or music without having to look at the radio keeping you model in sight.